Performance – Folk Music

 In the Bachelor's Programme in Folk Music you will meet a dynamic and developing study environment with room for both tradition and experimentation.
 Whether you're a singer or instrumentalist, you get to develop your own folk music with the help of the top teachers in the field.

 This programme is intended for instrumental folk musicians (fiddlers) and folksong vocalists as well as for performers on other instruments.

-Please note that Swedish is required for this programme.
+Please note that a good knowledge of the Swedish language is required for this programme.

 A Unique Education

 KMH was the first to teach folk music at university level and we have the first professor of folk music in Sweden.
 For more than forty years, folk music has been featured at KMH.
 A very stable foundation for studies that develop your artistic and technical ability, provide a good repertoire knowledge and deepen your artistic insight has evolved over the years.
 Many of the courses are only available at KMH.